rubensworks/article-privacy-decentralized/content/framework.md

 </figcaption>
 </figure>

-There is a one to one mapping between access policies that are used for policy enforcement at query time, and access keys that are used to create privacy preserving summaries that are needed to optimize federated querying.
+There is a one to one mapping between access policies that are used for policy enforcement at query time, and access keys that are used to create privacy-preserving summaries that are needed to optimize federated querying.

 ### Summary Creation Algorithm
 {:#framework-summary-creation}

 In practise, multiple aggregators can exist,